brianleroux/Cordova/README.md

 - Place unit tests in `./test` and copy in applicable js from `./www`.
 This is the point of build automation!
 - Put your app code, logic and assets in `./www`.
 - The `./tmp` directory is full of *toxic proprietary build sludge*.
 Interaction with it should limited as possible.
-- The `./bin` directory is holy.
-Do not modify or put yourself at risk of not getting updates!
+- Do read `./bin` scripts but only modify at risk of not getting future updates!
+Instead add your own to `./lib`.

 A future release of Cordova will allow easy upgrading by simply overwriting `./bin` and leave an example `Makefile` if none is present.
 Happily modify `./lib`, `./www` and `./test` to develop your app.